Workington railway station: History

 With the closure of the other stations, it has reverted to being simply Workington railway station.
-Trains from the Cockermouth and Keswick direction ended with the closure of that branch to all traffic in April 1966; the line having fallen victim to the Beeching Axe.
+Trains from the Cockermouth and Keswick direction ended with the closure of that branch to all traffic in April 1966; the line having fallen victim to the Beeching cuts.

 Layout

 The station was built with yellow Crewe bricks and had four tracks running through the station.
 Two of the tracks not served by platforms were once used to stable Travelling Post Office carriages.
 There was also a twelve road engine shed, wagon repair shops, a coaling stage, a goods shed and a stable block, all built with local sandstone.
 In LMS days, a new turntable was installed behind the engine shed.
 In British Railways days, the engine shed was rebuilt with a new roof and ferro-concrete coaling stage and an ash disposal plant was built near to the new turntable.

 The road approach to the station entrance was remodelled in BR days when the highways near to the station were upgraded.
 Immediately adjacent to the southbound platform are two carriage sidings, used for stabling and servicing empty diesel multiple unit sets overnight and at weekends.
 There is also a train crew depot here.